varunarya-mac/React/README.md

 # React
-There are sample programs created by me for learning purpose only.
+These are sample programs created by me for learning purpose only.